3D Face From X: Learning Face Shape from Diverse Sources: Proposed Method

+where $D_{s}$ is the shape decoder network and $\bfalpha_s$ is the latent code that control the face shape.
+Since our method concentrates on geometry, for albedo representation we just follow \cite{blanz1999face} that represents albedo with PCA:

 where $\bar{\bfb}$ denotes average face albedo, $\bfA_{\txalb}$ denotes the principal axes extracted from a set of textured 3D meshes, and $\bfalpha_{\txalb}$ is the albedo coefficient vector.
-To obtain the albedo basis, we transfer the albedo basis from Basel Face Model (BFM)~\cite{paysan20093d} to the mesh representation of FaceWarehouse~\cite{cao2014facewarehouse} by nonrigid registration.

-\textbf{Fine-Scale Facial Geometry.} While the parametric representation captures global shape information of individuals, it has difficulty in handling fine-level face details such as wrinkles and folds.
-To alleviate this issue, we further encode fine-level facial details by per-vertex displacements along vertex normals, similar to the approach in \cite{garrido2016reconstruction}.
+We use the BFM2009~\cite{paysan20093d} for our albedo representation.